 When evaluating whether or not to file for bankruptcy, and what form of bankruptcy to pursue, most people will benefit from consulting a bankruptcy lawyer.

 Chapter 7 ("Straight Bankruptcy" or "Liquidation")

-When people think of bankruptcy, they have historically thought in terms of a "Chapter 7" personal bankruptcy.
-In a "Chapter 7" bankruptcy:
+When people think of bankruptcy, most people think of a Chapter 7 bankruptcy.
+In this form of bankruptcy:

 - Depending upon the laws of your state, you will be allowed to keep some personal property, and probably an interest in your home (although perhaps not all of your equity).

-- Most debts are cancelled.
+- Most or all debts are cancelled.

 Chapter 13 ("Wage-Earner Bankruptcy")

 - You will propose a repayment plan for your debts, in most cases involving monthly payments over a period of three to five years;